Delhi Public School, Vasant Kunj: History

 Delhi Public School, Vasant Kunj, was established in 1991 by the Delhi Public School Society under the leadership of Vinay Kumar, running its afternoon shift in DPS Vasant Vihar.
 The school moved to its present campus in Vasant Kunj in 1994.

 Academics

 Delhi Public School Vasant Kunj is affiliated with the Central Board for Secondary Education (CBSE).
 The school offers a common curriculum up to Grade 10, along with the option of a foreign language like French, German, Japanese and Sanskrit.
 In Grade 11 and Grade 12, the school requires students to choose one of three 5-subject streams: Science (with Biology or Computer Science or Economics or Fashion Studies or Informative Practices or Physical Education and Psychology), Commerce, or Humanities.

-The school offers several one of a kind subject choices in 11th and 12th grade like legal studies, music, dance etc. Apart from that students also have the option of studying maths along with humanities subjects.
+The school offers subject choices in 11th and 12th grade including legal studies, music, and dance.
+Apart from that students also have the option of studying maths along with humanities subjects.

-The school is considered among the top schools in India, always ranked within the top 50 by several publications.
+In 2019 it was ranked 43rd in Education Worldwide's league table of "India’s Best Day Schools".

 Student life

 Student clubs

-Under the aegis of the DPS Society, the Council for Environmental Education for Children (colloquially CEEC or Environment Council) was formed at the school in 1994.
-Today, the CEEC has more than 100 members.
-Students have participated in activities with organizations such as The Energy and Resources Institute, World Wildlife Fund, Development Alternatives and Kids for Tigers.
-The council conducts air-monitoring and water-monitoring workshops annually and has banned the use of plastic bags in school.
-A team from the Council also participated in the 'Greening with Goethe' Environment Conference, Bangalore in December 2011, where it received a commendation from the group of scientists from both Germany and India.

-DPS Vasant Kunj started its computer club, the Code Warriors, in the year 1997.

-The Code Warriors not only participate in competitions but also share and develop the technology.
-Some of the prize-winning software developed by the Code Warriors are N-crypt It, Map Builder, Canon, Graphics, and Digital Messenger, among others.
-Code Warriors have also gone on to innovate in tech fields, notably, forming the core team behind MapMyIndia.com, a popular site which now powers services like Yahoo!
-Maps India.

-The school's dramatics club "Rubaru" was established in 2010 and has 30 members who have won more than 50 events in different parts of India.